filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 #### Sector activation

 The miner actor exports new methods for sector activation:
-`ProveCommitSectors2` (method 33) and `ProveReplicaUpdates3` (method 34).
+`ProveCommitSectors2` (method 33) and `ProveReplicaUpdates2` (method 34).
 These new methods both support either batched or aggregated proofs, though aggregated proofs for replica updates are not yet possible.

 ##### ProveCommitSectors2

-This method rejects sectors that deal IDs specified at pre-commit.
+This method rejects sectors with deal IDs specified at pre-commit.
-Such sectors must be activated with the existing `ProveCommitSector` or `ProveCommitAggegate` methods.
+Such sectors must be activated with the existing `ProveCommitSector` or `ProveCommitAggregate` methods.
 This method does not fetch deal information from the built-in market actor.
-Instead, the pieces of data that comprise a sector are declared as a _manifest_.
+Instead, the pieces of data that comprise a sector are declared by the sender as a _manifest_.

 Each piece in a manifest _may_ declare a verified data allocation ID that it satisfies.
 The method will attempt to claim that allocation directly from the verified registry actor and, if successful, calculate quality-adjusted power according to the piece’s size.
-If unsuccessful, the sector will not be activated.
+If unsuccessful, the containing sector will not be activated.

-Each piece in a manifest _may_ specify the address of an actor and a notification payload, to be notified synchronously when the sector is activated.
+Each piece in a manifest _may_ specify zero or more addresses of an actor and notification payloads, to be notified synchronously when the sector is activated.
-After successful activation, the method will invoke the `SectorContentChanged` method on the target actor with the piece CID and payload.
+After successful activation, the method will invoke the `SectorContentChanged` method on the target actor(s) with the piece CID and payload.
-This functions as a notification that the piece has been committed, e.g. to a marketplace.
+This functions as a synchronous notification that the piece has been committed, e.g. to a marketplace.
 `SectorContentChanged` will be invoked just once per recipient actor, with a message body describing all pieces to be notified to that actor.

+The miner actor will reject attempts to notify any actor other than the built-in storage market actor (`f05`).
+This restriction may be lifted in a future FIP once the security considerations of calls into untrusted code are better understood and mitigated.

 In execution of `ProveCommitSectors2`, the miner actor: